How I Harnessed The Power of Journaling to Self Publish Seven Books

 With goals, break them down to daily, weekly, monthly, quarterly and for the year so as not to get overwhelmed.

 Write about your belief systems regarding health, money, success, business, relationships.
 Just free-flow writing can identify massive value in how you’re operating and provide a wonderful road map to your success.

 In all of this writing, aim high!
 Yes, that’s right, aim bigger than you think.
 Start and let this evolve with what’s called the BHAG = Big Harry Audacious Goal.
 (I fully realize this post has a LOT of acronyms.
 Stay with me here!)

 The easiest tool to journal on is the one you’ll actually use.
 There are beautiful moleskin journals with fine pens that look amazing to carry, some integrate with wallets and sketch pads while others will hold phones and iPads.

 The one I recommend is the one that is most comfortable to use.
 For years I filled up dozens of mid-sized, Mead Five Star notebooks because they were only $7, came in various colors and folded over for easy writing and held a pen nicely.
 Viola!

-Later I moved digital because I was tired of digging through dozens and dozens of journals for ideas and tracking of my results.
+Later I moved digitally, tired of digging through dozens and dozens of journals for ideas and tracking my results.